alexjamesing/Deep_LVPM/README.md

 # Installation

-This package was most recently tested on TensorFlow 2.16.2, which is compatible with Python 3.12.
+This package was most recently tested on TensorFlow 2.16.2 using Python 3.11 (recommended for best stability).
 We recommend creating a fresh environment using `conda` or `venv` and then installing the package
 **with the appropriate extra** for your hardware: